mattnwells/bike-share-analysis-google-cert/README.md

-# Google Data Analytics Capstone Project
+# Google Data Analytics Certificate Capstone Project

 This project was completed as a requirement of the Google Data Analytics Certificate program offered in partnership between Coursera and Grow With Google.
 More information about the certificate and its requirements can be found [here](https://grow.google/certificates/data-analytics/#?modal_active=none).

 The file cyclistic-capstone.md contains my full report.
+My report can also be viewed on Medium (link forthcoming!).